Resident234/php.net/pages/www.php.net_function.mcrypt-encrypt.php.md

 And, like magic, it works.

-There&apos;s one more caveat: Data padding mcrypt always pads data will the null character but .NET has two padding modes: "Zeros" and "PKCS7" Zeros is identical to the mcrypt scheme, but PKCS7 is the default.
+There's one more caveat: Data padding mcrypt always pads data will the null character but .NET has two padding modes: "Zeros" and "PKCS7" Zeros is identical to the mcrypt scheme, but PKCS7 is the default.
-PKCS7 isn&apos;t much more complex, though:
-instead of nulls, it appends the total number of padding bytes (which means, for 3DES, it can be a value from 0x01 to 0x07) if your plaintext is "ABC", it will be padded into:
+PKCS7 isn't much more complex, though: instead of nulls, it appends the total number of padding bytes (which means, for 3DES, it can be a value from 0x01 to 0x07) if your plaintext is "ABC", it will be padded into:
 0x41 0x42 0x43 0x05 0x05 0x05 0x05 0x05

-You can remove these from a decrypted string in PHP by counting the number of times that last character appears, and if it matches it&apos;s ordinal value, truncating the string by that many characters:
+You can remove these from a decrypted string in PHP by counting the number of times that last character appears, and if it matches it's ordinal value, truncating the string by that many characters:

 ```
 <?php
-    $block = mcrypt_get_block_size(&apos;tripledes&apos;, &apos;cbc&apos;);
+    $block = mcrypt_get_block_size('tripledes', 'cbc');
     $packing = ord($text{strlen($text) - 1});
     if($packing and ($packing &lt; $block)){
       for($P = strlen($text) - 1; $P &gt;= strlen($text) - $packing; $P--){